-In addition to tourists, the town attracts a hotch-potch of hippies, artists, druids and pagans.
-There are fascinating historical sites to explore and High Street is lined with a bounty of funky cafes to chill in and colorful new-age stores to peruse.
+In addition to tourists, the town attracts a hodge-podge of hippies, artists, druids, and pagans.
+There are fascinating historical sites to explore, and High Street is lined with a bounty of funky cafes to chill in and colorful new-age stores to peruse.
 I had a feeling that this would be my kind of place and after an incredible weekend at Glastonbury Festival, I made tracks to this captivating town.

 My weekend at Glastonbury was undoubtedly the pinnacle of my year.
 I spent three days rocking out to everything from an obscure zydeco band to Kylie.
-I sampled a range of global delights from Pad Thai to veggie tagine, watched the sun set from the stone circle and danced with Hare Krishnas.
-I basked in the unique Glasto atmosphere and the weekend came to an end all-to-soon.
+I sampled a range of global delights from Pad Thai to veggie tagine, watched the sun set from the stone circle, and danced with Hare Krishnas.
+I basked in the unique Glasto atmosphere and the weekend came to an end all too soon.
 Rather than returning directly to the ‘real world’, I decided to ease my way back gently by spending a couple of days discovering Glastonbury’s other side.

-The lonely roofless tower is the sole remaining part of a 14th century church.
+The lonely roofless tower is the sole remaining part of a 14th-century church.
 The story goes that it is the gateway to Avalon, The Land of the Dead, from the King Arthur legend.
 Others believe that Jesus Christ visited Glastonbury as a young man and that Joseph returned to the site after the crucifixion to bury the Holy Grail.
 Evidence of pagan and Christian settlements exist and remains dating back to the Neolithic era have been discovered.
-The purpose of the seven terraces which encircle the hill remain a mystery, but are thought to have spiritual significance.
+The purpose of the seven terraces which encircle the hill remains a mystery but is thought to have spiritual significance.

 The White Spring